AI reshaping finance, tax functions amid global uncertainty — survey

 Published locally by SGV & Co., the study, which surveyed 1,600 chief finance officers and senior finance and tax leaders across 30 jurisdictions and 22 industries, shows organizations accelerating the use of generative AI, data analytics and automation to modernize operations and improve decision-making.

-Across Southeast Asia, 95 percent of tax leaders said they are prioritizing the use of data, artificial intelligence and advanced technologies to generate insights, strengthen predictive analytics and automate reporting processes.
+Across Southeast Asia, 95 percent of tax leaders said they are prioritizing the use of data, AI and advanced technologies to generate insights, strengthen predictive analytics and automate reporting processes.

 The shift comes as finance and tax functions face rising complexity from evolving trade policies, geopolitical disruptions and tighter regulations.